FabienCoutant/SparkUp/docs/contracts/CampaignFactory.md

 |`_newOwner` | address | The new owner address

 ### setCampaignCreator
-Allow the owner to set ProxyContract address.
+Allow the owner to set campaignCreator contract address.

 > Only the actual owner must be able to call this function